 Before anything, you need to make sure that the community guidelines of your page are clearly communicated.
 You should make sure that a non-vulgarism policy is there from the start.
 That means that if you see a user leaving comments that contain vulgarity, spreading hate speech, or other personal attacks, you need to delete the comment.
 In order to avoid the potential outrage of a user whose comment has just been deleted, you need to have something like a public Facebook Page Code that you can refer to.
 Therefore, we recommend posting your rules of communication at your Facebook Page in ‘Our Story’ or ‘Notes’ section and to have it always visible.

 It’s important for your community to be a safe place for your followers and customers to express their opinions and problems.
 A hostile environment emerges if the content isn’t properly moderated.
 Once you see that someone has breached your policies with an unproductive comment or spam, feel free to delete the comment.
+Once you learn how to identify bots and trolls, it allows you to provide better care to loyal customers.

 13. Monitor your competitors